ulthiel/Champ/Readme.md

 // Let's look how these multiplicities are encoded
 > f := H`SimplesInGroupSimplesQuantum[5]; f;
 11.*q^4 + 1.1*q^3 + (.11 + 2.)*q^2 + 1.1*q + .2
-//This means in L(5) we have the W-module 11. in with grading shift 4, the W-module .11 + 2. with grading shift 2 etc.
+//This means in L(5) we have the W-module 11. in with grading shift 4, the
+//W-module .11 + 2. with grading shift 2 etc.
 > Parent(f);
 Multivariate rational function field of rank 1 over Polynomial ring of rank 5 over Integer Ring
 Variables: q